Instructor: Eugene Chiang

 consider taking Astro 10.

-FIELD TRIP (optional): In April, we might be able to tour Adrian Lee's experimental cosmology lab in the Berkeley Physics Department.
+FIELD TRIP (optional): Toward the end of the course, we will tour Adrian Lee's experimental cosmology lab in the Berkeley Physics Department.

 is due at 11:30 am Thursday starting Jan 31.
 It should be placed in the